How Much Will I Get Back from Black Horse? Compensation Explained

 • The lender may base calculations using interest rates or loan terms inconsistent with the actual contract, reducing the total amount that should be reimbursed.
 Questionable math can shortchange the borrower of sums rightfully owed.

-• A quick settlement offer may seem promising initially, but obscure critical details upon inspection.
+• A quick settlement offer may seem promising initially, but obscures critical details upon inspection.
 For example, administrative charges or interest accrued on overpayments are sometimes omitted from calculations in a way that deprives the borrower of full redress.

 • You could discover that the refund rationale relies on outdated or inconsistent information.
 Using flawed data can dramatically undercut the precise compensation deserved according to the terms of the agreement.